November 22, 2017

 The first thing we did in Monteverde - aside from getting espresso - was to hit up the Monteverde Orchid Garden.
 We did a little tour with an orchid expert, which was fascinating!

 We learned all kinds of fun facts we hadn’t known before and the diversity of orchids was stunning!
-It was good to know what kind of orchids we should be looking for out in the wild.
+It was good to know what kind of orchids we should be looking for out in the wild -- since that's what we were there to do in the first place!

 Just staring into a dew-dropped spider web stretched between bright-colored mosses and lichen is like gazing into a whole universe unto itself.